DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Abstract

 \section{Abstract}

-This paper presents \textbf{De}formable \textbf{N}eural \textbf{Ve}ssel \textbf{R}epresentations (DeNVeR), an unsupervised approach for vessel segmentation in X-ray videos without annotated ground truth.
-DeNVeR uses optical flow and layer separation, enhancing segmentation accuracy and adaptability through test-time training.
-A key component of our research is the introduction of the XACV dataset, the first X-ray angiography coronary video dataset with high-quality, manually labeled segmentation ground truth.
-Our evaluation demonstrates that DeNVeR outperforms current state-of-the-art methods in vessel segmentation.
-This paper marks an advance in medical imaging, providing a robust, data-efficient tool for disease diagnosis and treatment planning and setting a new standard for future research in video vessel segmentation.
-See our project page for video results: \href{https://kirito878.github.io/DeNVeR/}{kirito878.github.io/DeNVeR}.
+This paper presents \textbf{De}formable \textbf{N}eural \textbf{Ve}ssel \textbf{R}epresentations (DeNVeR), an unsupervised approach for vessel segmentation in X-ray angiography videos without annotated ground truth.
+DeNVeR utilizes optical flow and layer separation techniques, enhancing segmentation accuracy and adaptability through test-time training.
+Key contributions include a novel layer separation bootstrapping technique, a parallel vessel motion loss, and the integration of Eulerian motion fields for modeling complex vessel dynamics.
+A significant component of this research is the introduction of the XACV dataset, the first X-ray angiography coronary video dataset with high-quality, manually labeled segmentation ground truth.
+Extensive evaluations on both XACV and CADICA datasets demonstrate that DeNVeR outperforms current state-of-the-art methods in vessel segmentation accuracy and generalization capability while maintaining temporal coherency.
+Please see our project page at \href{https://kirito878.github.io/DeNVeR/}{kirito878.github.io/DeNVeR}.